Provisional Patent Claims: Everything You Need to Know

 To gain the benefit of the provisional filing date, added claims in the regular application have to corroborate with provisional claims.
-Many provisional applications may never be subjected to litigation or prosecution, but in the event it happens, the scope of added claims in the provisional applications is quite important.
+Many provisional applications may never be subjected to litigation or prosecution, but in the event it happens, the scope of added claims in the provisional application is quite important.

-Subsequent patent applications are better if patent lawyers do the drafting and understand there are many things inventors do that results in rights that become compromised or void.
+Subsequent patent applications are better if patent lawyers do the drafting and understand there are many things inventors do that result in their rights becoming compromised or void.

 Requirements of Provisional Applications

 Provisional applications fall under Title 35 patent laws requiring that applications meet the written description, best mode requirements, and enablement of U.S.C. § 112 in order for an application filed at a later date to claim the provisional filing date.

-Interestingly, Section 111(b)(1) necessitates applications must have a specification described according to the first paragraph of patent law Section 112 and diagrams, if needed.
+Interestingly, Section 111(b)(1) necessitates applications must have a specification described according to the first paragraph of patent law Section 112, as well as diagrams if needed.
 Section 111(b)(2) states that a claim isn't required in provisional applications.

 Claiming the Benefit of an Earlier Filing Date; Right of Priority

-A law that determines how regular patent applications can take advantage of a provisional filing date at the U.S. Patent Office exists to allow inventors to file a provisional with the intention of maintaining the original date when the regular application is submitted for examination.
-To take advantage of the earlier date, applications must:
+A law that determines how regular patent applications can take advantage of a provisional filing date at the U.S. Patent Office exists to allow inventors to file a provisional application with the intention of maintaining the original date when the regular application is submitted for examination.
+To take advantage of the earlier date, provisional and regular applications must: